openharmony/docs/en/application-dev/reference/arkui-ts/ts-state-management.md

 static persistProps(props: PersistPropsOptions[]): void

-Works in a way similar to the **PersistProp** API, with the difference that it allows for persistence in batches and is therefore ideal for initialization during application startup.
+Works in a way similar to the **persistProp** API, with the difference that it allows for persistence in batches and is therefore ideal for initialization during application startup.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full